thunderbird89/esf/stories/story-knock-knock.md

 > "We don't have three weeks.
 We have hours."

 > "I know, sir.
-So here's what we're doing—we're pulling the shield generators from the freighter *Abundant Hope* in Bay Twelve.
+So here's what we're doing - we're pulling the shield generators from the freighter *Abundant Hope* in Bay Twelve.
 They're civilian-grade, about sixty percent the output of military spec, but they'll work."

 > "How long?"